 These principles are equally applicable in the redistricting context.
 Inconsistent application of traditional redistricting principles is evidence of a constitutional violation.
 See, e.g., Larios, 300 F. Supp.
 2d at 1333-34, 1342 (three-judge court) (noting that Georgia's population deviations were not justified because to the extent the legislature was attempting to maintain the cores of districts, this standard was applied inconsistently in favor of Democrat districts and to the detriment of Republican districts and that the traditional redistricting criteria of incumbent protection was similarly applied inconsistently); Karcher v.
 Daggett, 462 U.S. 725, 740-41 (1983) (stating that traditional redistricting principles, when consistently applied, may justify some population variances).
 In racial gerrymandering cases, inconsistent applications of traditional redistricting criteria are often necessary elements to prove a Fourteenth Amendment violation.
 Bush v.
 Vera, 517 U.S. 952, 962 (1996) ("The Constitution does not mandate regularity of district shape . . . and the neglect of traditional districting criteria is merely necessary, not sufficient.
-For strict scrutiny to apply, traditional districting criteria must be subordinated to race.").
-The Michigan electorate's decision to enshrine traditional redistricting criteria in its constitution does not, and cannot, divest federal courts of jurisdiction to remedy the federal equal protection violation that arises when a State discriminates against voters based on application of arbitrary and inconsistent redistricting criteria.
+For strict scrutiny to apply, traditional districting criteria must be subordinated to race.")The Voter-Defendants are wrong to assert otherwise.
+The Michigan electorate's decision to enshrine traditional redistricting criteria in its constitution does not, and cannot, divest federal courts of jurisdiction to remedy the federal equal protection violation that arises when a State discriminates against voters based on application of arbitrary and inconsist redistricting criteria.
+Mot. to Dismiss at 5 (ECF No. 34, PageID.529).

 Plaintiffs allege that in classifying voters into various districts, the Commissioners applied their state constitutional criteria in an arbitrary and inconsistent manner, burdening a fundamental right.
-See, e.g., FAC ¶¶ 67-74, 80, 108-118 (ECF No. 7, PageID.69-70, 74-75).
-This violates the Equal Protection Clause just as the various counties in Florida inconsistently and arbitrarily applied Florida's "intent of the voter" standard in the aftermath of the 2000 presidential election, thereby burdening the right to vote of Florida's voters.
+See, e.g., FAC ¶¶ 67-74, 108-114 (ECF No. 7, PageID.69, 74).
+This violates the Equal Protection Clause just as the various counties in Florida inconsistently and arbitrarily applied Florida's "intent of the voter" standard in the aftermath of the 2000 presidential election, burdening Florida's voters right to vote.
 See Bush, 531 U.S. at 105-09.
+Voter-Defendants are therefore wrong to assert that Plaintiffs are asking this Court to "enter relief based on alleged violations of state law."
+Voter-Defendants' Mot. to Dismiss at 5 (ECF No. 34, PageID.528).